Twig6943/OnlyRetroRobloxHere-ng/readme.md

 The current main developer is the owner of this repository, [ @soundseraph](https://github.com/soundseraph).

-Some of the patches in this project were based upon patches made by other people, such as Heree for his patch enabling UGC hats.
+Some of the patches in this project were based upon patches made by other people, such as tommy for their patch enabling UGC hats.

 ## Footnotes
 ### On New Clients